“Time & Space in the Temples & Pyramids”

 Hotel: Luxor Steigenberger Hotel or similar, night #2.
 Meals: BB, L

 Welcome to Luxor!
 Luxor has been a tourist attraction from long before the New Testament era.
 The Greeks looked to Egypt as the place of great wisdom and were enthralled by the temple ruins they found there.
-We begin our visits here with the Luxor Temple.
+We begin with an early morning visit to the Luxor Temple.
 Both gently beautiful and full of awesome grandness, this temple was the “Bride of Karnak” during the annual Apet festival.
 There is an Avenue of Sphinxes that connects Luxor Temple with Karnak Temple and it is one of the newly opened attractions!
 You may have seen the extravagant ceremony that was broadcast recently when it opened.
 Youtube video.

 LUXOR TEMPLE MORNING